92bondstreet/top-chef/WORKSHOP.md

 ---

-List French starred restaurant and their current deals
+List France located starred restaurant and their current deals

 ---